tobyweston/blog/source/_posts/2015-09-25-pair-tests-dont-work.md

 ## A Better Way

-Rather than simulate a working environment, nurture a real working environment.
+Rather than simulate a working environment, create a real working environment.
 It's not always practical to ask a candidate to work with you for a week on your projects but you can invite candidates to an assessment day or hackathon.

 ###  Assessment Days